vatlab/sos/doc/sos_format_v1.md

 1. **the input of a SoS step is by default the output of the previous step**.
 3. **step option `no_input` specifies that no input file is needed for the current step**
-4. **Input of a step can be specified by item `input`**, which should be a list or tupe of either filenames (quoted strings) or SoS variables (use names of variables).
-Wildcard characters (`*` and `?`) are always expanded.
+4. **Input of a step can be specified by directive `input`**, which should be a list or tupe of either filenames (quoted strings) or SoS variables (use names of variables), or expressions that return filenames.
+Wildcard characters
+	(`*` and `?`) are always expanded.

 Examples of input specification are as follows: